5T33Z0/OC-Little-Translated/K_Debugging/README.md

 ```
 As you can see, devices 12 and 18 don't have a known/valid Vendor ID (`ffff`).
 That's the reason why they're not listed by Hackintool.
 So as far analyzing PCI is concerned you are better off using Hackintool, if the system is already up and running.

-Note that Device-IDs between PCIInfo and Hackintool will differ whether you spoof Device-ID via DeviceProperties though `_DSM` via ACPI to make it work in macOS (iGPUs, dGPUS, SATA controllers, and LAN Adapters come to mind).
+Note that Device-IDs between PCIInfo and Hackintool will differ whether you spoof Device-ID via DeviceProperties or though `_DSM` via ACPI, to make it work in macOS (iGPUs, dGPUS, SATA controllers, and LAN Adapters come to mind).

 ### SMBIOS
 This folder contains some .bins from the used system.
 Might be interesting for developers.